-Equally, put too many builders on the flight, and there’ll be some left twiddling their thumbs.
-Likewise, you don’t want working capital sitting around not doing anything when it could be reinvested where it really counts.
+Equally, put too many builders on the flight, and there will be some left twiddling their thumbs.
+In other words, you don’t want working capital sitting around not doing anything when it could be reinvested somewhere where it really counts.

 The reality for most businesses is that they must find the right balance between high availability and optimal investment in stock.

-Invest in too much stock and you’ll find crippling cash flow issues soon follow.
-On the other hand, fail to invest enough and you’ll be limited to offering a poor service which turns happy shoppers into angry customers.
+Invest in too much stock, and you’ll find crippling cash flow issues will soon follow.
+On the other hand, fail to invest enough, and you’ll be limited to offering a poor service, which will turn happy shoppers into angry customers.

-Inventory risk should play a big part in your working capital analysis.
-Any investment which seems sound, but is tied up in products that never sell is a problem.
+Inventory risk should play a big part in your working capital optimisation journey.
+Any investment that seems to be sound, but which ties up money in products that never sell, is a problem.